 We fabricate superconducting microwave devices for studying the dynamics of vortices at low temperatures and for forming novel qubits.
 Vortices are quantized bundles of magnetic flux that thread many different superconductors over a particular range of applied magnetic field.
-By using disordered superconducting thin films for high kinetic inductance wires, we are able to build structures that can lead to qubits that are protected against decoherence.
+By using disordered superconducting thin films to form high kinetic inductance wires combined with novel arrays of Josephson junctions, we are able to build structures that can lead to qubits that are protected against decoherence.